gamescomputersplay/monopoly/README.md

 1. Edit `settings.py` to set the parameters you want for your simulation.
 2. Run `simulate.py` to start the simulation.
-3. Marvel at the results at the console and in the gamelog.txt, datalog.txt
+3. Marvel at the results at the console and in the `events.log`, `datalog.txt`

 ## Implemented Rules